6 Steps to Less Mom Guilt: Brene Brown's "The Story I'm Telling Myself" Tool

 Here's what I wish someone had told me then: Most of what we call anxiety, rage, or resentment in motherhood is actually guilt and shame in disguise.
 And those feelings aren't coming from us being bad mothers - they're coming from the impossible social construct of what a "good mother" should be.

-When we're anxious, hurt, uncertain, or triggered (like me standing in that bathroom with a screaming kid and a flying toothbrush), our brains automatically fill in gaps in our knowledge with narratives.
+When we're hurt or triggered (like me standing in that bathroom with a screaming kid and a flying toothbrush), our brains automatically fill in gaps with narratives.
 Brown calls these "confabulations" - stories we create that often fuel our deepest insecurities.

 The practice looks like this: